google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 3. Provides a steady heat for patching cold seams or applying thermoplastic markings to the pavement

 4. Safe to use: UL® and CE certified.
-Trigger to shut off propane and flame.
+Trigger to shut off the propane and flame.

 5. Easy Installation: No hardware required